MCPHackers/RetroMCP-Java/README.md

 MCP Version 4.3 __did not__ ship with a license, therefore it is allowed to be reuploaded and modified here.

 With that in mind, all credit towards MCP goes to the original creators.
-Read docs/README-MCP.txt for credits.
+Read docs/MCP43-CREDITS.txt for a list of people who worked on the original MCP.

 # Contributing